 - Population: 2,950,819

-Kiev which is otherwise known as Kyiv is the capital and most populous city of Ukraine, as well as the largest economic, political, educational and cultural center.
-The city has been in existence for over fifteen centuries old located in the north-central part of the country the population in July 2015 was 2,887,974, making Kiev the 7th most populous city in Europe.
-There are endless opportunities in the city of Kiev that will help make the most of your time in Ukraine.
-You’ll enjoy Ukrainian lifestyle as the capital´s major attractions and museums are fun to be.
-Kiev’s art and architecture are regarded as world treasures.
-More so, the Cathedral of St Sophia, where the princes of Kiev were crowned in the years of Kiev´s magnificence, accommodates outstanding mosaics and frescoes dating back to the 11th century.
+Kyiv which is otherwise known as Kyiv is the capital and most populous city of Ukraine, as well as the largest economic, political, educational, and cultural center.
+The city has been in existence for over fifteen centuries old located in the north-central part of the country the population in July 2015 was 2,887,974, making Kyiv the 7th most populous city in Europe.
+There are endless opportunities in the city of Kyiv that will help make the most of your time in Ukraine.
+You’ll enjoy the Ukrainian lifestyle as the capital´s major attractions and museums are fun to be.
+Kyiv’s art and architecture are regarded as world treasures.
+More so, the Cathedral of St Sophia, where the princes of Kyiv were crowned in the years of Kyiv´s magnificence, accommodates outstanding mosaics and frescoes dating back to the 11th century.

 - #8.
 Rome

 Surprisingly, the city of Rome has a relatively small number of people living within city limits.
 The city’s population has earned it the eight place on the list.
 Rome is the capital of Italy, a religious center, and a memorial to the creative imagination of the past.
 Rome accommodates the Vatican City, considered to be a country in its own right.
 Rome’s history dated back 28 centuries ago and there are countless historic Coliseum, Trevi Fountain, and many other historic buildings making it a UNESCO World Heritage site.
 Rome can be seen as one of the fashion capitals of the world, and Roman citizens pride themselves on their elegance.